KMouris/R_fac_snow/README.md

-# Effect of snow on soil erosion - Modification of the R-factor calculation
+# The Effect of Snow on Soil Erosion - Routines for R-factor Adaptation in the RUSLE

 # Introduction
 The overall goal of the project is to extend and improve the Revised Universal Soil Loss Equation RUSLE ([Renard, 1997](https://www.ars.usda.gov/arsuserfiles/64080530/rusle/ah_703.pdf)) by including the effects of snowfall and snowmelt.
 For this purpose the calculation of the monthly R-factor is modified.
 The approach was applied and verified to calculate soil erosion in a Mediterranean area with seasonal snow coverage.

 The first step is to distinguish between precipitation in the form of rain (erosive) or snow (non-erosive).
 Additionally, snow-covered areas are detected at the end of each month using freely available satellite data (e.g. Sentinel-2).
 Based on the detected snow cover and the observed snow fall, the code calculates monthly snow pack dynamics and snowmelt.
 In the final step, the erosivity of precipitation (in this case: Rainfall erosivity model for complex terrains ([Diodato, N., Bellocchi, G., 2007](https://www.sciencedirect.com/science/article/pii/S0022169407004477?via%3Dihub)) and the erosivity due to snowmelt are calculated and combined into a total R-factor.

 Note: It is possible to execute individual modules of the code separately.
 It can be easily adjusted and defined in the config.py file.
 Depending on your input data some pre-processing steps might not be necessary.

-## Authors
-- Kilian Mouris
-- Maria Fernanda Morales Oreamuno
-- Sebastian Schwindt

-## Libraries
+## Requirements

-*Python* libraries: *geo_utils*, *gdal*, *matplotlib.pyplot*, *numpy*, *pandas*, *rasterstats*, *scipy*, *tqdm*
+The codes are written in Python3 ([get installation instructions](https://hydro-informatics.com/python-basics/pyinstall.html)) and build on the following libraries: *geo_utils*, *gdal*, *matplotlib.pyplot*, *numpy*, *pandas*, *rasterstats*, *scipy*, *tqdm*
 > The geo_utils package can be downloaded [here](https://geo-utils.readthedocs.io/en/latest/) and/or the path where the package is saved can be defined in the config.py file.

 *Standard* libraries: *calendar*, *datetime*, *glob*, *logging*, *math*, *re*, *os*, *sys*, *time*